redstone99/hass-alert2/README.md

 | `ReminderToAck` | Reminder that an alert has not yet been acked. |
 | `Summary` | Summary of alert activity after notifications have been limited, either due to being snoozed or throttled. |

-Template strings in `data` fields can also access the variables `alert_entity_id`, `alert_domain` and `alert_name`.
+Other extra variables include `alert_entity_id`, `alert_domain` and `alert_name`.
 This should make it easier on iOS companion app to implement an "Ack" button in notifications and pass through the alert entity id to the event handler.

+Config fields supporting these extra variables are:  `message`, `done_message`, `reminder_message`, `ack_reminder_message`, `target`, `title`, `notifier`, `done_notifier`, `summary_notifier` and `data.

-`data` field examples:
+#### `Data` field

+Alerts may pass additional data to the notifier via the `data` field.
+This is convenient for notification platforms such as [`mobile_app`](https://companion.home-assistant.io/docs/notifications/notifications-basic/). `data` can be either a dictionary or a template string that evaluates to a dict.
+Values in the dict may be templates which produce string values.
+Dictionary can contain lists and sub-dictionaries.
+Templates can occur in nested sub-dictionaries.

+For example:

     alert2:
       alerts: